stellarwp/pipeline/README.md

 ## Prerequisites

+There aren't any required prerequisites of note.

-To actually _use_ the Pipeline library, you must have a container that conforms to the `ContainerInterface` interface found in [stellarwp/container-contract](https://github.com/stellarwp/container-contract).
+However!
+If you wish to use the [container-based pipes](#using-a-container-in-the-pipeline), you will need a container that conforms to the `ContainerInterface` interface found in [stellarwp/container-contract](https://github.com/stellarwp/container-contract).

 ## Getting started